 I will refresh the weary and satisfy the faint.
 Jer.
 31:25

-Father, settle and center our hearts today with the good news—the fresh news of the gospel.
-Not for a month, or a week, but just for this one day, help us rest in your sovereign rule and sufficient grace.
-So very Amen we pray, in Jesus’ tender and triumphant name.
+Settle and center our hearts today with the good news—the fresh news of the Gospel.
+Help us rest in your love; feel your passing-all-understanding peace; and know you don’t just “have our backs,” but everything else too.
+So very Amen we pray, in your mighty and merciful name.